firehawk23/Google-Kickstart/2020/Round F/ATM QUEUE/problem.rst

 In Sample Case #1, there are 3 people and the limit to withdraw in one turn is 3.
 Below is step-by-step description of how the process will look like:
-1.The queue initially looks like [1, 2, 3].
+1. The queue initially looks like [1, 2, 3].
 The first person withdraws an amount of 2 in their first attempt and leaves the queue.
-2.The queue now looks like [2, 3].
+2. The queue now looks like [2, 3].
 The second person wants to withdraw an amount of 7, but they can withdraw only 3 in their first turn.
 Since they still need to withdraw an amount of 4, they have to rejoin the queue at the end of the line.
-3.The queue now looks like [3, 2].
+3. The queue now looks like [3, 2].
 The third person needs to withdraw an amount of 4 but they can only withdraw 3 in their first turn so, they rejoin the queue at the end of the line to withdraw amount of 1 later.
-4.The queue now looks like [2, 3].
+4. The queue now looks like [2, 3].
 The second person still needs to withdraw an amount of 4.
 They withdraw an amount of 3 in their second turn and waits for their next turn to arrive to withdraw the remaining amount of 1.
-5.The queue now looks like [3, 2].
+5. The queue now looks like [3, 2].
 The third person withdraws the remaining amount of 1 and leaves the queue.
-6.The queue now looks like [2].
+6. The queue now looks like [2].
 The second person withdraws the remaining amount of 1 and leaves the queue.
-7.The queue is now empty.
+7. The queue is now empty.
 The order in which people leave the queue is [1, 3, 2].

 In Sample Case #2, there are 5 people and the limit to withdraw in one turn is 6.
 Below is step-by-step description of how the process will look like:
-1.The queue initially looks like [1, 2, 3, 4, 5].
+1. The queue initially looks like [1, 2, 3, 4, 5].
 The first person withdraws an amount of 6,
 and joins at the end again to withdraw the remaining amount of 3 later.
-2.The queue looks like [2, 3, 4, 5, 1].
+2. The queue looks like [2, 3, 4, 5, 1].
 The second person similarly withdraws an amount
 of 6 and waits for his next turn to withdraw an amount of 4.
-3.The queue looks like [3, 4, 5, 1, 2].
+3. The queue looks like [3, 4, 5, 1, 2].
 The third person withdraws an amount of 4 and
 leaves the queue.
-4.The queue now looks like [4, 5, 1, 2].
+4. The queue now looks like [4, 5, 1, 2].
 The fourth person withdraws 6 and waits for his
 next turn.
-5.The queue looks like [5, 1, 2, 4].
+5. The queue looks like [5, 1, 2, 4].
 The fifth person withdraws amount of 2 and leaves
 the queue.
-6.The queue looks like, [1, 2, 4].
+6. The queue looks like, [1, 2, 4].
 All other people now leave the queue after their second turn one by one.
 The order in which people leave the queue is [3, 5, 1, 2, 4].